exakat/exakat/docs/Reports.rst

 Uml is a dot report format.

-Uml depends on the following 1 themes : .
+Uml doesn't depend on themes.

 Xml
 ---